Pomax/BezierInfo-2/README.md

 #### Specialised commands:

-- `regenerate` runs a build followed by running `prettier` on the final .html files, as well as `link-checker` to make sure there are no dead links in the content.
+- `npm run regenerate` runs a build followed by running `prettier` on the final .html files, as well as `link-checker` to make sure there are no dead links in the content.
-- `deploy` runs `regenerate` and then copies the content of the `docs` directory over to `../bezierinfo`, which is where the actual webview repo lives on my filesystem.
+- `npm run deploy` runs `regenerate` and then copies the content of the `docs` directory over to `../bezierinfo`, which is where the actual webview repo lives on my filesystem.

 #### Even more specialized commands: